stefanache/install_Tesseract4_for_Python3.7/readMe.md

                   # Close the file after writing all the text.
                   f.close()

-One big problem appear linked of OCR-accurancy(precision) but about it will discuss in other new repository
+One big problem appear linked of OCR-accurancy(precision) but about it will discuss in other new repository.
+One question remain which robust algorithm need for great OCR precision?